 It is no secret that chicken is suitable for most people.

-If you eat it with skin, it also provides collagen, which the body needs for skin, hair, muscles, and joints.
+Eating it with the skin also provides collagen, which the body needs for skin, hair, muscles, and joints.

 Furthermore, chicken provides vitamins and minerals such as (*):